dr-guangtou/daily_astroph/astroph-1809.md

 #### [The Recent Growth History of the Fornax Cluster Derived from Simultaneous Sloshing and Gas Stripping: Simulating the Infall of NGC 1404](https://arxiv.org/abs/1809.02134)
     * 模拟显示：exclude a first infall scenario of NGC 1404
+    * NGC 1404 passed by NGC 1399 about 1.1 - 1.3 Gyrs ago from the NE to the SW and is now almost at the point of its next encounter from the S.
+    * This scenario explains the sloshing patterns observed in Fornax - a prominent northern cold front and an inner southern cold front.
+    * 在星系团间的minor merger过程里，大Halo有gas sloshing，小Halo经历气体剥离

 #### [Automated Distant Galaxy Merger Classifications from Space Telescope Images using the Illustris Simulation](https://arxiv.org/abs/1809.02136)
+    - **Interesting**
+    * 用Illustris模拟图像研究并合：Using the merger tree, we assess methods to observationally select simulated mergers with stellar mass ratios as low as 10:1 completing within 250 Myr before or after the time-step of the mock observation.
+    * 类似CAS之类的图像方法误差很大，作者用Random Forest训练
+    * We then apply these classifiers to CANDELS HST survey data, estimating a merger rate increasing to at least z = 3 and with improved statistical errors, albeit a factor of two higher than expected by theory.

 #### [The Role of Black Hole Feedback on Size and Structural Evolution in Massive Galaxies](https://arxiv.org/abs/1809.02143)